OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-12.md

 ## Hebrews 12:14

-Strive for peace with everyone, and for the holiness without which no one will see the Lord.
+Pursue peace with all people, and seek the holiness without which no one will see the Lord.

 ## Hebrews 12:15